ekrsulov/ttpe/doc/docs/event-bus/patterns.md

 # Event Patterns

-Advanced patterns and best practices for working with TTPE's Event Bus.
+Advanced patterns and best practices for working with Vectornest's Event Bus.
 This guide covers common scenarios, performance optimizations, error handling, and architectural patterns used throughout the codebase.

 ## Core Patterns